aadrian/jstree-bootstrap-theme/README.txt

 If you wish to further customize the theme you might find it convenient to use included [LESS](http://lesscss.org/) files.
 The theme also includes a [grunt](https://github.com/gruntjs/grunt) script which you can use to build CSS files.

-To develop using grunt files just run `grunt` (no options required).
+To develop using grunt files, first you need to install the grunt dependencies with ```grunt install``` than the bower dependencies with ```bower install```.
+After that just run `grunt` (no options required).
 This will build theme images and CSS.

-Do not edit files in the `dist` subdirectory as they are generated via grunt.
+Do not edit files in the `dist` subdirectory as they are generated via grunt task.
 You'll find theme source code in the `src/themes/proton` subdirectory.